JL1172/Argon/docs/README.md

 # Argon Compiler

-Argon is a programming language created by [Your Name].
+Argon is a programming language created by Jacob.
 This repository contains the compiler for the Argon language written in Java.

 ## Language Guide